Sbozzolo/motionpicture/README.md

   -o OUTDIR, --outdir OUTDIR
                         Output directory for frames and video.
   --snapshot SNAPSHOT   Only produce the specified snapshot (useful for testing).
+  --overwrite           Overwrite files that already exist.
   --disable-progress-bar
                         Do not display the progress bar when generating frames.
   --parallel            Render frames in parallel.
   --num-workers NUM_WORKERS
-                        Number of cores to use (default: 4).
+                        Number of cores to use (default: 8).
   --only-render-movie   Do not generate frames but only render the final video.
   --frame-name-format FRAME_NAME_FORMAT
                         If only-render-movie is set, use this C-style frame name format instead of computing it.
 For example, '%04d.png' will assemble a video with frames with names 0000.png, 0001.png, and so on, as found in the outdir folder.